-Reactions to the Open Data Inventory (ODIN) 2016 are already making news.
+The current version of ODIN, the Open Data Inventory 2016, continues to enjoy worldwide endorsement and adoption.
 The consensus in countries seems to be, whether scores are high or low or in-between, that the ODIN 2016 results point in a helpful direction.
 For example:

 - Despite its top-ten score, a Stats Canada blog mentions ODIN results as further motivation to push ahead with a project called the New Dissemination Model (NDM).